 First to come to mind is Diplomacy.
 It’s the classic grand strategy game that is incredibly expansive in its scope and flexible in its gameplay.
 Unfortunately, I don’t see it really working for a few simple reasons.
 First, it is narrowly focused on military power and engagements at the expense of all other strategy elements, and that doesn’t seem very Xorvintaal to me.
 Secondly, while it quite nicely can accommodate many players at once, it can’t be limited to just two players.
 I mean, technically you can play Diplomacy with only two players, but that would be such a hilarious exercise in futility that it would defeat the whole point of the game.

 Second to come to mind is Twilight Imperium.
 The other ever-popular grand strategy game that everyone describes as “if Civilization were a board game.”
 It doesn’t have either of Diplomacy’s problems.
 While the box says that the minimum player count is 3, that’s just the requirement for it to stay interesting.
-But the mechanics all work with only 2 players, and even up to 8!
+But the mechanics mostly work with only 2 players, and even up to 8!
 On top of that, this game accounts for fucking everything.
 It has military forces and battles, trade, politics and voting, research and tech trees, resource management, negotiations, territory control, and on and on and on.
 It’s also full of a billion rules and requirements and little asterisks and whatnot.
 The big limitation I see is that Twilight Imperium still feels very much like “open warfare,” where nothing happening could really be interpreted as a secretive, Illuminati-controlled Cold War scenario.
 Not only that, but I feel like the dragon players’s holdings shouldn’t so cleanly map onto one civilization or another.
 There should be lots of overlap, where each player has a hand in every piece of the pie simultaneously.

 Third to come to mind is Twilight Struggle (no relation).
 The once-popular grand strategy game that simulates the actual 20th century Cold War in truly ridiculous, Dr Strangelove fashion.
 It’s probably my favorite board game.
 It also is incredibly expansive, and seems to capture the secrecy and “subtle influence” style of Xorvintaal flawlessly.
 There are a million things to keep track of, so it takes forever to learn.
 Everything affects everything else, so strategy is opaque and unintuitive.
 There are many technicalities and exceptions and one-time events and frustrating conditionals.
 There are many ways to win or lose the game.
 Best of all (and I really love this aspect), you constantly have to do things which benefit your opponent at least as much as, if not more than, yourself.
 You both draw a hand of cards, and every card is accorded to either the USA, the USSR, or neither, but they all share a deck.
 So as the USA, you’ll have USSR cards in your hand that you have to play, and the strategy involves figuring out the best way to nullify those benefits to your opponent.
 It’s brilliant.
 The major limitation of Twilight Struggle is that it’s only built for 2 players and cannot easily be expanded to more.
 Everything in the game is built as a binary, unfortunately.